 Other characters include his best friend Windsor "Win" Horne Lockwood III.
 He is seriously old money, and fits the prep stereotype to a tee.
-But don't let appearances fool you, he's a highly trained martial artist and never leaves home without at least three weapons on hand. usually also gives him a hand.
+But don't let appearances fool you, he's a highly trained martial artist and never leaves home without at least three weapons on hand.
 Win's moral code tends to be black and white, and he has no qualms about taking out the black.
 Or anyone who hurts Myron.
 You really don't want to hurt Myron around Win.

 There is also Myron's other best friend Esperanza Diaz, a former pro-wrestler turned law student/master assistant.
 She is as badass as she sounds, and its likely that without her their business would have collapsed a long time ago.
 Other characters that pop up include Myron's parents (he still lives with them a good deal of the time, despite being in his thirties) and Jessica Culver, Myron's on and off again girlfriend.